-- J. Neil Schulman, Alongside Night (New York: Avon, 1987), The Rainbow Cadenza (New York: Simon and Schuster, 1983).
+J. Neil Schulman, Alongside Night (New York: Avon, 1987), The

+Rainbow Cadenza (New York: Simon and Schuster, 1983).
 Two explicitly libertarian novels.
 The first describes a libertarian revolt in the near future, the second a society with a male-to-female ratio of ten to one where women are drafted into a prostitution corps.

-Alongside Night has now been made into a movie in which I got to play a bit part. - L. Neil Smith, The Probability Broach (New York: Ballantine, 1980), The Venus Belt (New York: Ballantine, 1980) and lots more that I have not yet read.
+L. Neil Smith, The Probability Broach (New York: Ballantine, 1980), The Venus Belt (New York: Ballantine, 1980) and lots more that I have not yet read.
 His books are sometimes fun; my main reservation is that the good guys are too obviously in the right and win too easily.

 Vernor Vinge, True Names (New York: Bluejay, 1984), The Peace War (New York: Bluejay, 1984; Ultramarine, 1984), Marooned in Realtime (New York: Bluejay, 1986; Baen, 1987).
-These are science fiction stories by a libertarian with interesting ideas.
+These are science fiction novels by a libertarian with interesting ideas.
 The historical background for the last of the three, which is set in the very far future, includes an anarcho-capitalist society along the general lines described in Part III of this book.

-The story 'The Ungoverned,' included in the book True Names and Other Dangers (New York: Baen, 1987), is set after The Peace War and before Marooned in Realtime.
-It portrays an anarchocapitalist society under attack by an adjacent state.
+The story The Ungoverned', included in the book True Names and Other Dangers (New York: Baen, 1987), is set after

+The Peace War and before Marooned in Realtime.
+It portrays an anarcho-capitalist society under attack by an adjacent state.
 One of the best things about the story is the way in which both anarchists and statists take their own institutions entirely for granted.
 The failure of the attack is in part a result of its leaders misinterpreting what they run into because they insist on viewing the anarcho-capitalist society as something between a rival state and a collection of gangsters.